 There are many components to fertility that women might encounter with endometriosis.
 Some of these problems can be corrected by careful surgery.

 These problems can be classified as ovarian (ovulation), tubal (infection, damage), uterine (polyps, fibroids) or inflammatory (endometriosis).
+A patient suffering from endometriosis will have a significant improvement in natural fertility by having all endometriosis lesions and associated scar tissue excised.

-Fortunately, careful excisional surgery – a hallmark of surgery under the care of Dr Simon Gordon – can easily return a women’s fertility to that of an age-matched woman with an otherwise normal pelvis.
+Fortunately, careful excisional surgery – a hallmark of surgery under the care of Dr Simon Gordon – can return a women’s fertility to that of an age-matched woman with an otherwise normal pelvis.

-How Endometriosis affects fertility
+How does Endometriosis affect fertility

 Endometriosis can affect fertility in a number of ways: